Eyesight and Highway Code

-The practical driving test eyesight test – also required for CBT
+The practical driving test eyesight test is also required for CBT

 How the test works

-You have to correctly read the number plate on a parked vehicle – for the actual DSA practical tests you get up to three chances to get it right
+You have to correctly read the number plate on a parked vehicle – for the actual DVSA practical tests you get up to three chances to get it right

 At the start of the practical driving test or the CBT course, your instructor or driving examiner will ask you to read the number plate on a parked vehicle.

-You will need to be able to communicate well in English to take a CBT course unless you have made arrangements otherwise.
+You will also need to be able to communicate well in English to take a CBT course unless you have made arrangements otherwise.
+We can’t allow interpreters to assist on-road or where there are fast developing situations.

-You can also practice highway code questions by trying our free Theory and Hazard perception tests!
+You can also practice highway code questions by trying our free mock theory test.